9 Diet Strategies for Fighting the Food War

 - Limit carbs before treat meals.
 If you can’t bring yourself to eat nothing, limit carbohydrates prior to splurging.
 Kind of the same effect as fasting, the lack of carbs will mean your body actually can use some of your treat meal crap as usable energy.
 This also will limit fat storage.

 - Exercise immediately prior to or after treat meals.
-The additional of an exercise stress, particularly resistance training or sprinting will find a usefulness to all that energy your crammed down your throat at your party.
+The addition of an exercise stress, particularly resistance training or sprinting will find a usefulness to all that energy your crammed down your throat at your party.
 Contrary to popular belief, long distance/long duration cardio has very little use for carbohydrates.
 The basic rule is the more intense, the more need for carbs.
 Sprints or lifting weights will have your body ready to put some carbs to good use (better than storing it as fat) inside your muscles.

 - Drink a lot of water.
 Next time you feel a binge coming on, chug two 16 oz. glasses of water quickly.
 Bet you aren’t as excited to crush that pizza.
 It will expand your stomach and make you probably feel a little sick.
 Not a bad strategy to counter apple pie a la mode.